WL040930/MathEase/README.md

 3. Go to the "courses" folder
 4. Edit the html file

-# Weird Bug

-In the update user profile page, the website will send an ajax requsts to the system once the user clicks on save button.
-However, image is not displayed.

 ## Findings
 ### 1. Intellij IDEA issue
 After submitting the picture, the user require to open the IDE again to